The Satellite Observations Department at KNMI employs satellite observations to study the earth system.

 are O3, SO2, NO2, HCHO, H2O, CO and CH4, and clouds and aerosols.

 Lead by EUMETSAT, we cooperate with other European meteorology and climate centres in two SAFs, or

-Satellite Application Facilities: The SAF on Ozone and Atmospheric Chemistry Monitoring and the SAF
+Satellite Application Facilities: The SAF on Atmospheric Composition Monitoring and the SAF

 on Climate Monitoring.
 These SAFs produce and deliver products on atmospheric composition and clouds